Andres Wirkmaa, Esq.

 In the summer of 2007, Andy was interviewed by Major League Baseball in anticipation of an extended piece being written on the subject of scorekeeping in baseball, which piece would be featured in the Official National League and American League Championship Series programs in the fall of 2007.
 Subsequently, an excellent and extended article on scorekeeping appeared in the official programs for both the NLCS and the ALCS play-offs in October of 2007 that contained numerous and extensive quotes from him on a number of aspects of scorekeeping.
 On top of that, an abbreviated piece appeared in the Official 2007 World Series Program that also quoted Andy and referenced his work.

-In addition, over the past few years, Andy has answered hundreds of inquires about scorekeeping issues from people throughout the United States (from Maine to California, Texas to Minnesota, Florida to Kansas, New York to Hawaii – and many points in-between) as well as from people as far away as Mexico, Canada, Italy, Holland, Australia, Venezuela and the Philippines, and he continues to receive and answer scorekeeping questions from disparate people in disparate places all year round.
+In addition, over the years, Andy has answered many hundreds of inquires about scorekeeping issues from people throughout the United States (from Maine to California, Texas to Minnesota, Florida to Kansas, New York to Hawaii – and many points in-between) as well as from people as far away as Mexico, Canada, Italy, Holland, Australia, Venezuela and the Philippines, and he continues to receive and answer scorekeeping questions from disparate people in disparate places all year round.